 SMS concatenation and patient engagement

-SMS Concatenation enhances patient engagement and care by allowing healthcare providers to send comprehensive and detailed messages that exceed the standard SMS limit of 160 characters.
-For instance, doctors can use concatenated SMS to send complete medication instructions, ensuring that patients receive all necessary information in a single message rather than fragmented texts.
+The practice allows healthcare providers to send more detailed messages that exceed the standard SMS limit of 160 characters.
+For example, doctors can use concatenated SMS to send complete medication instructions, making sure that patients receive all necessary information in a single message rather than fragmented texts.

-Similarly, clinics often utilize SMS concatenation for appointment reminders and follow-up care instructions, providing patients with all the details they need in one message.
-This approach allows patients to remain well-informed about their care schedule, treatment plans, and any preparatory steps they need to take before procedures or check-ups.
+The clarity can reduce confusion and provide a medium for the improvement of patient engagement.
+Similarly, clinics often use SMS concatenation for appointment reminders and follow-up care instructions as a way to provide patients with all the information they need in one message.
+The approach allows patients to remain well-informed about their care schedule, treatment plans, and any preparatory steps they need to take before procedures or checkups.

 See also: Top 7 HIPAA compliant email marketing services